-It’s hard to believe, but the school year comes to an end for most sometime in the next two to four weeks.
-While you’re probably whispering a silent ‘thank goodness’ to the end of school lunches and hurried weekday mornings, it’s also important to take the time to say ‘thank you’ to the teachers who have spent the last ten months working with our children.
+It’s hard to believe, but the year is coming to a close very soon.
+And while you’re probably whispering a silent ‘thank goodness’ to the end of school lunches and hurried weekday mornings for a few weeks, it’s also important to take the time to say ‘thank you’ to the teachers who have spent the first half of the year working with and helping our children.

 A few things to remember when writing your thank you note: